farm-ng/farm-ng-amiga/py/examples/virtual_joystick/README.md

 This example creates a simple kivy application to use as an onscreen joystick and interfaces the application with the canbus client.

-The kivy application is based on [Kivy tutorial 006: Let’s draw something ](https://blog.kivy.org/2019/12/kivy-tutorial-006-lets-draw-something/).
+The kivy application draws some inspiration [Kivy tutorial 006: Let’s draw something ](https://blog.kivy.org/2019/12/kivy-tutorial-006-lets-draw-something/).

 The utility of this example application includes: